|Type||Price/Cost $SGD per tooth|

 There is no denying you will make a bad candidate for dental veneers if you experience one or more of the following problems:

 - Worn-down enamel.
-It is not recommended to do the treatment if your enamel has worn down.
-There will be nothing to bind the shells to.
+It is not recommended to do the treatment if your tooth enamel has worn down.
+There will be nothing to bind the shells of porcelain to.
 Remember that some types of veneers require small parts of the enamel to be peeled off from the front surface of the teeth so there is enough room for the items to fit into.

 - Teeth grinding and clenching.
 This is a common behaviour in people that is medically known as bruxism.
 Aside from the fact that it can damage your teeth, grinding will significantly speed up the wear and tear of your tooth veneer.
 You will end up splurging on a product you can only use for a little while and you are not going to like the result.